primejosamen/docschatbot/README.md

    ```

    > **Note:** if you don't source `.env` file you'll be prompted to manually provide the values through command line when running Terraform commands.
-## Build your cloud infrastructure
+## Build your Confluent cloud infrastructure
 1. Navigate to the repo's terraform directory.
 ```
 cd terraform